LAWS7998 Tribunals – Procedure and Practice

 The creation and proliferation of administrative tribunals – bodies that adjudicate a wide range of disputes between community members and the state – is a significant feature of the past fifty years in Australia and beyond.
 This course aims to examine; how tribunals operate in the twilight world between the executive branch of the state and the judiciary in Australia, to analyse the principles that govern the functioning of tribunals and explore the challenges facing lawyers, decision-makers and the users of tribunals.
 Comparisons will be drawn with other systems of merits review in the common law world.
 The course will be delivered by academics and practitioners with considerable experience of Tribunal adjudication.

-Senior Lecturer in Law, Fellow – The Centre for Public, International and Comparative Law, Director – UQ Pro Bono Centre, T.C.
+Fellow – The Centre for Public, International and Comparative Law, Director – UQ Pro Bono Centre, T.C.
 Beirne School of Law.

 Past Guest Lecturers